 Step 2 - CPR-number, health insurance card and choice of family doctor

-Once you have received your EU residence document, you must register your address and apply for a CPR number with Citizen Service (Borgerservice) in the municipality you have moved to.
+You must register for a CPR number in the municipality you have moved to.

 When you register online, please have the following documents ready for upload: